predictionmachine/pm-coding-template/README.md

   checking, notebook cleaning check, and fail if any of these fail (so that you can fix the pull request rather than break master)

-  Over time feel free to propose enhancements to actions, eg adding files ending in `.zip` or `.parquet` should cause a pull request to fail.
+  Feel free to propose enhancements to github actions, eg adding files ending in `.zip` or `.parquet` should cause a pull request to fail.
 The best proposal is one you are ready to implement yourself.